FrankCYB/JavaGPT/README.md

-Also, Shoutout to TheoKanning and his contributors for making [OpenAI-Java](https://github.com/TheoKanning/openai-java "Project page") : A ChatGPT API wrapper for Java
+Also, shoutout to TheoKanning and his contributors for making [OpenAI-Java](https://github.com/TheoKanning/openai-java "Project page") : A ChatGPT API wrapper for Java

 Made my life much easier 😁👍